 This course focuses on the effect of cultural and ethnic diversity in human development and family issues.
 Students examine cultural and ethnic diversity in the definition of family and family patterns.
 The main goal is the development of sensitivity and awareness so that students can identify ethnicity and family patterns.
-Enrollment is limited to students in the degree completion program.
-(Fall & Spring)
+Enrollment is limited to students in the Adult Degree Programs.
+(Fall and Spring)